Thursday, 9 November 2017

 Some of the important features of this temple are….

-The temple is facing east with a small entrance arch on the east side.
+The temple faces east, with a small entrance arch on the east side.
 There is an unfinished Rajagopuram on the south side.
 The temple has 3 prakaras.
-The third prakara has a rock cut cave.
-In the second prakara sannadhi for Karya Siddhi Anjaneyar, Chakkarathalwar, Andal, Alwars Ramanujar and Shengamalavalli Thayar.
-In the 1st Prakara the main sanctorum stucco images of Pundarikaksha Perumal, Indran, Maha Vishnu's various Postures, Brahmahathi dosha Perumal, Garudan, Gandharar, Brahma, Lord Shiva, Govardhana, Savithri, Saraswathi, Chandran and Suriyan.
+The third prahara has a rock-cut cave.
+In the second prahara sannadhi for Karya Siddhi Anjaneyar, Chakkarathalwar, Andal, Alwars Ramanujar, and Shengamalavalli Thayar.
+In the 1st prahara, the main sanctorum stucco images of Pundarikaksha Perumal, Indran, Maha Vishnu's various Postures, Brahmahathi dosha Perumal, Garudan, Gandharar, Brahma, Lord Shiva, Govardhana, Savithri, Saraswathi, Chandran, and Suriyan.

-In the sanctum Perumal Sri Pundarikakshan is in standing posture of about 7 feet tall ( made of stucco ).
-The upper hands holds the conch and Chakra in prayoka position.
-Above Perumal’s head, are Suriyan and Chandran.
-On his right is Adhiseshan in standing posture with human head.
-Markandeya Maharishi is on the left and Bhoodevi is on the right in sitting posture worshiping Sri Pundarikakshan.
+In the sanctum, Perumal Sri Pundarikakshan is in a standing posture about 7 feet tall ( made of stucco ).
+The upper hand holds the conch and Chakra in the prayoga position.
+Above Perumal’s head are Suriyan and Chandran.
+On his right is Adhiseshan in a standing posture with a human head.
+Markandeya Maharishi is on the left and Bhoodevi is on the right in a sitting posture worshiping Sri Pundarikakshan.

 Moolavar